ali5ter/tmc-prompt/README.md

 3. Source [tmc_prompt.sh](tmc_prompt.sh), e.g `. /path/to/tmc_prompt.sh`.
 You can also source this script from your Bash runcom, e.g. `~/bashrc` to persist the prompt across bash sessions and add any of the configuration overides explained below.
 4. Run `tmc_configure_prompt` to install the prompt

+### Starship prompt framework
+`tmc_configure_prompt` shows or installs a custom prompt for TMC.
+Any further overrides can be performed in `~/.config/starship.toml` as described in [the Starship documentation](https://starship.rs/config/#custom-commands).

+### Generic Bash prompt
+Even if you're just using the basic Bash prompt, `tmc_configure_prompt` can update your `$PROMPT_COMMAND` environment variable and provide a command to toggle the visibility of the TMC prompt.

+Or just go back to basics with something as simple as `export PS1=tmc_prompt`.
+Just make sure to source [tmc_prompt.sh](tmc_prompt.sh) first.

 ## Helper functions
 Sourcing [tmc_prompt.sh](tmc_prompt.sh) provides the following functions
 | Function Name | Use |